Snider/snider/README.md

 It's hard to explain in words; it makes my head hurt; come back later when I can show you things.

-Why do I own these? id.pgp, private.pgp, public.pgp, wallet.pgp
+Why do I own these?* id.pgp, private.pgp, public.pgp, wallet.pgp
+`*not a dig at my domain registar; just every secruirty profesional who knew about the tld and did nothing`

 Why, Why, Why?